Megha849/HygieiaDocs/pages/hygieia/Collectors/Collectors_Review/scm/github.md

 sidebar: hygieia_sidebar
 permalink: github.html
 ---
-Configure the GitHub Collector to display and monitor information (related to code contribution activites) on the Hygieia Dashboard, from the GitHub repository.
+Configure the GitHub Collector to display and monitor information (related to code contribution activities) on the Hygieia Dashboard, from the GitHub repository.
 Collect source code details from GitHub based on the repository URL and Branch for which you are configuring the collector.

 Hygieia uses Spring Boot to package the collector as an executable JAR file with dependencies.

 ### Setup Instructions

-To configure the Github Collector, execute the following steps:
+To configure the GitHub Collector, execute the following steps:

 *   **Step 1: Change Directory**